parsa-rangriz/parsa-rangriz.github.io/_posts/2023-11-08-first-post.md

 $$H_B(b, \hat b) := \sum_{a \in F} \hat b_a(x_{V(a)}) \log \frac{1}{\hat b_a(x_{V(a)})} - \sum_{i \in V} \left( |F(i)| - 1 \right) \sum_{x_i} b_i(x_i) \log \frac{1}{b_i(x_i)}$$

-which is similar to the free energy (Lemma 2) but with a different domain.
+which has the similar form with the free energy (Lemma 2) but in a different domain.